A cute husky looking directly at the camera at a tromso husky farm where they do dog sledding

 The luxury glass igloos at Apukka Resort

-Once we arrived at Apukka Resort off the shuttle, we had time to borrow gear from their rental area (it was cold while I was visiting, so I borrowed a thermal oversuit, boots, and gloves).
+Once we arrived at Apukka Resort off the shuttle, we had time to borrow gear from their rental area.

 We then were directed to a lavvu (Sámi-style tent area) where we waited for the rest of our small group to meet up and then go with the guide to the husky farm area, which was across the street from the main Apukka Resort, located in a lovely Arctic forest area near a frozen lake.